Cohorts-AI/Vision/README.md

 # Vision
-A  platform for enabling cameras with smart lens
+A platform for enabling cameras with software based smart lenses